gu-lseg/intro-to-programming/source/appendix_errors.rst

 `pdb` is a great tool to understand code.
 Here we will apply it to our koans.

-Enter `import pdb; pdb.set_trace()` at the beginning of a koan that caused you difficulty.
+Enter `import pdb; pdb.set_trace()` in a koan method that caused you difficulty.

 Step through the execution of the code.
 When you are done type `c` to resume execution.